zarroboogs/p4gpc.tinyfixes/README.md

 6. Select *Launch Application* to start the game and load the mod.
 7. Optionally, select *Create Shortcut* to create a desktop shortcut that will launch the game via Reloaded II automatically.

-## Included Fixes
+## Included Patches

 ### Intro Skip

 Skips the boot logos and intro movie and boots directly to the main menu.
+Disabled by default - can be enabled via the Reloaded II *Configure Mod* button.

+### P4 Title Movie

+Enable to play the vanilla P4 title movie on boot.
-This "fix" is disabled by default and can be enabled via the Reloaded II *Configure Mod* button.
+Disabled by default - can be enabled via the Reloaded II *Configure Mod* button.

+## Included Fixes

 ### NG+ Save Slot Fix